🔥 Online shop now open 🔥

 You’ll first notice that longboards are… (you guessed it) longer.

-Dial in your skate setup with our free guide that covers decks, trucks, wheels, and more.
+Master your setup with our free (17-page) PDF.
+Filled with helpful insights on trucks, wheels, decks and more.

 By entering your email address you agree to receive emails from Concrete Waves.
 We'll respect your privacy and you can unsubscribe at any time.